Skip menu to read main page content

 Indigenous Peoples of the Chesapeake

 What does a historian do?
-Step into the role of junior historian and examine primary sources and artifacts to learn more about the Indigenous Peoples of the Chesapeake living in Maryland.
+Step into the role of junior historian and examine primary sources and artifacts to learn more about the Indigenous Peoples of the Chesapeake.
 Learn about life along the Chesapeake Bay and how it changed when Indigenous peoples met the Colonists.
 Students will examine and primary sources and artifacts to understand the importance of analyzing multiple points of view.
 60 minute program. $75 per program for in-state public schools and $125 for out-of-state and private Maryland schools.

 Pack It Up: What to Bring to Colonial America